tendant/teamcity-git-svn/README.md

-A simple script for git to working with Teamcity and subversion server.
+A simple script for git to work with Teamcity and subversion server.

 Prerequisition
 ====